fbpx

 Viet-Cajun cuisine soon spread to other areas with large Vietnamese populations, including Orlando.

 King Cajun Crawfish’s flagship restaurant is in Mills 50, which is Orlando’s Little Saigon.
-They also have Dr. Phillips and International Drive locations.
+They also have a location in Dr. Phillips.

 The Creole cuisine of New Orleans has a lot in common with Cajun food.